microsoft/Accera/docs/Manual/00 Introduction.md

         for k in range(11):
             C[i, j] += A[i, k] * B[k, j]
 ```
-However, the code above expresses more than just the logic of matrix multiplication, it also specifies a concrete plan for executing this logic: first perform all the work required to calculate `C(0,0)` in ascending order of `k`; then proceed to `C(0,1)`; etc. In principle, the iterations of this loop could be performed in any order and the logic would remain intact, but the code above insists on one specific order.
-Moreover, this code doesn't take advantage of important optimization techniques, such as double-buffered caching or vectorization.
+The above code expresses more than just the logic of matrix multiplication.
+It insists on a specific execution flow: first perform all the steps required to calculate `C(0,0)` in ascending order of `k`; then proceed to `C(0,1)`.
+However, in principle, a single order of execution should not be imposed because the iterations of this loop can be performed in any order while keeping the logic intact.
+Moreover, the above logic doesn’t utilize important optimization techniques, such as double-buffered caching or vectorization.

-In contrast, the Accera programming model draws a strict distinction between the logic and its implementation.
-Namely, the programmer first writes the logic using a pseudocode-like syntax, independent of the target platform and without any consideration for performance.
-After the abstract logic is specified, the programmer moves on to define the concrete implementation details.
+Accera on the other hand provides a strict distinction between the logic and its implementation.
+The programmer first implements the logic without performance considerations using a pseudocode-like syntax that is independent of the target platform.
+Once the logic is specified, only then the programmer moves to define the concrete implementation details.

 ### 2: Mindfully trade-off safety versus expressivity
-The Accera programming model starts with a default implementation of the specified logic and allows the programmer to transform and manipulate that implementation in different ways.
-When used correctly, these transformations should be *safe*, which means that they do not influence the underlying logic.
-Using safe transformations allows the programmer to focus on performance, without having to worry about correctness.
-Moreover, safe transformations allow automatic search algorithms to search the space of transformations more aggressively, converge faster, and find better optima.
+Accera offers a programming model that provides a default implementation of the specified logic which can be transformed and manipulated in different ways.
+If used correctly, these transformations are *safe*, which means that the underlying logic remains intact.
+This allows the programmer to completely focus on the performance of the logic without worrying about its correctness.
+Moreover, these safe transformations allow automatic search algorithms to aggressively search for the space of transformations to converge faster and to find better optima.

-However, safety is usually achieved by restricting and constraining a programming language.
-Excessive restrictions can limit the expressivity and the power of a language and prevent its users from creating highly-sophisticated and highly-optimized implementations.
+However, this safety is achieved by trading off the true potential of a programming language since it demands restricting the scope of that language.
+Nevertheless, extensive constraints significantly restrict the expressivity and the power of the programming language eventually preventing the end-users from developing highly-optimized and sophisticated implementations.

-The Accera programming model navigates the trade-off between safety and expressivity by being very explicit about the safety guarantees provided by each transformation under different circumstances.
-Some situations are safer than others, but in all cases, the programmer knows exactly what safety guarantees are given.
+Accera moderates this tradeoff between safety and expressivity by explicitly defining what level of safety guarantees are being given by each transformation under different circumstances.
+Some situations are safer than others.
+However, in all cases, the programmer knows exactly what safeties are being guaranteed.

 ### 3: The programmer is in control
-The Accera language gives the programmer maximal control over the generated code and avoids under-the-hood magic that cannot be overridden or controlled.
-Convenience methods and carefully chosen default values prevent verbosity, but the programmer can always override these and fine-tune the implementation as they see fit.
+Accera steers clear of all sorts of under-the-hood magic that cannot be overridden or controlled by giving the programmer maximum control over the generated logic.
+Convenience methods and carefully used default values can prevent verbosity.
+These helper methods can always be tuned, even overridden as per the use case.

 <div style="page-break-after: always;"></div>